zoe-pith/pith-site/supperclub.md

 ### menu
 miche with mayonnaise and herbs
 mackerel with charred tomato
-purple string bean with almond and mint
+summer beans with almond and mint

 tomato with chive and trout roe
 fluke with cucumber and gooseberry